sunnyvale-academy/SNY.OSS.VLT.01.01.00/labs/14-Custom_secret_engine_plugin/README.md

 In this lab we will install the Enigma secret engine for Hashicorp Vault, a custom made secret engine that resables the Enigma cypher machine used in World War II.

-Download the plugin's archive locally:

-Copy the plugin on the Vault's pod
+The secret engine plugin has already ben downloaded along this repo, jopy it on the Vault's pod

 ```console
 $ kubectl cp enigma.1.0.0 vault-0:/usr/local/libexec/vault/enigma.1.0.0 -c vault -n vault